MENU NO.11

 Children’s menu is available only with a dining group

-with fresh vegetables
+with potato puree and fresh vegetables (LF/GF)

 meatballs

-with French fries and fresh vegetables
+with French fries OR potato puree and fresh vegetables (LF/GF)

 7.90€